What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 These are the most important dimensions of email productivity you’ll need to consider if you want to maximize your communicative effectiveness as a group.
 But how and where do you get the insights necessary to make decisions that can impact your team’s email productivity?
 Why, you can use EmailAnalytics, of course!

-EmailAnalytics is a simple, easy data visualization solution that’s designed for individuals or entire teams.
+EmailAnalytics is a simple, easy email productivity tool that visualizes your email activity (and that of your employees), designed for individuals or entire teams.
 Whether you’re looking to gain insight on how you use email, or you’re looking to gain insight on the email productivity of your team or employees, give us a try and start visualizing your email productivity.